gokayfem/awesome-vlm-architectures/README.md

     </thead>
     <tbody>
     <tr>
-    <td><a href="https://llava-vl.github.io">Improved Baselines with Visual Instruction Tuning</a></td>
+    <td><a href="https://arxiv.org/abs/2310.03744">Improved Baselines with Visual Instruction Tuning</a></td>
-    <td>LLaVA-1.5 enhances the original LLaVA by integrating a two-layer MLP for the vision-language connector, scaling up the visual encoder to CLIP-ViT-L-336px, and incorporating academic-task-oriented VQA datasets.</td>
+    <td>This paper introduces enhancements to LLaVA&#39;s architecture, employing a CLIP-ViT-L-336px vision encoder and an MLP projection layer, which significantly improves its data efficiency and performance across a range of benchmarks.</td>
-    <td>Two-layer MLP for vision-language connection, CLIP-ViT-L-336px as the vision encoder, and Vicuna LLM for language understanding.</td>
+    <td>The enhanced architecture includes the CLIP-ViT-L-336px for visual encoding and a multi-layer perceptron (MLP) for the vision-language cross-modal connector, enhancing the model&#39;s multimodal understanding.</td>
-    <td>The training involves using a varied set of datasets, including VQA, OCR, and region-level perception datasets, to enhance model capabilities.
-Training also involves scaling up input image resolution and LLM size, with significant improvements observed upon increasing the LLM to 13B parameters.</td>
+    <td>LLaVA-1.5 achieves state-of-the-art performance on 11 benchmarks with simple modifications, using a two-stage training approach focusing on efficient feature alignment and fine-tuning with academic-task-oriented VQA data.</td>
-    <td>Utilizes an MLP-based vision-language connector for improved multimodal capabilities, enabling stronger and more effective alignment between visual and language domains.</td>
+    <td>The paper focuses on improving multimodal alignment through instruction tuning, employing a more powerful MLP vision-language connector over the original linear projection, facilitating better integration of visual and linguistic data.</td>
-    <td>Incorporates academic-task-oriented data for better alignment and understanding, using response formatting prompts to regularize output formats for short and long-form answers.</td>
+    <td>Uses an MLP-based vision-language connector for more effective fusion of visual and textual representations, aligning them closely in the embedding space.</td>
-    <td>VQA, OCR, region-level VQA, visual conversation, language conversation datasets.</td>
+    <td>VQA-v2, GQA, academic-task-oriented VQA datasets, incorporating OCR and region-level perception data.</td>
-    <td>Enhance model capabilities in various academic tasks and visual perceptions, improve multimodal understanding and instruction-following capabilities.</td>
+    <td>These datasets are used to significantly enhance the model&#39;s visual understanding and reasoning capabilities, demonstrating state-of-the-art performance with academic-task-oriented data.</td>
     </tr>
     </tbody>
     </table>